d3bate/myoxine/README.md

 We suggest that you encourage the people who use your software to use Firefox because (a) it is a better browser and (b) it offers better WebAssembly support with things like `wasmtime`.

+## API stability

+This is pretty much a small piece of a larger application, which means that the API is going to evolve as the project it's involved in does as well.
+At some point, the larger project will be released under an open source license and this project will be moved into a monorepo.

 ## Chat

 We intend to set up a Zulip server down the line.
 We might also ask the Yew folks if they might give